 Groups better than 1.5 MOA are swell to brag about online, but irrelevant in the field.
 Accuracy beyond the practical limit is simply unnecessary.
 No one is justified in taking shots longer than 400 yards with any hunting rifle or cartridge.
 Sub-MOA rifles are nice, but irrelevant to the hunter.

-Many other factors are more important to a successful and humane hunt, the functional reliability of the rifle and load being among them.
+Many other factors are more important to a successful hunt, the functional reliability of the rifle and load being among them.
 This mitigates against hunting cartridges derived from PPC-type bench rest cartridges, for technical reasons that I don't have time to go into here.
-Examples of inappropriate hunting rounds include the WSSM, WSM and Rem.
-SAUM cartridges.
+Examples of hunting rounds prone to unreliable feeding from bolt action rifles include the WSSM line and other "short fat" cartridges.
 Examples of cartridges designed to feed reliably from bolt action rifles include the .270 Winchester, .30-06 and .375 H&H Magnum.
-Compare, say, a .300 WSM to a .30-06 and note the differences in design, then buy hunting rifles chambered for cartridges that look like the latter.
+Compare, say, a .270 WSM to a .270 Win. and note the differences in design, then buy bolt action hunting rifles chambered for cartridges that look like the latter.

 Perhaps paramount among the factors more important than accuracy beyond the practical limit is the terminal performance of the bullet.
 It must penetrate into the vitals of the game to do its job and it must have expanded to destroy the maximum amount of tissue once it gets there.
 An adequately accurate bullet that does a good job of killing game is far preferable to a brilliantly accurate bullet that does a marginal job when it hits the target.
 Thus, while I always test a number of bullets and loads in each of my hunting rifles to find the one that gives the best accuracy, I test only bullets that are widely regarded as appropriate for the velocity and type of hunting for which they will be used.
 No match or other exotic bullets need apply.